-We believe CBD should always be effective, safe to consume and accessible, hence why we’ve made it our mission to revolutionise the European CBD industry from the grassroots up.
-While our responsible, sustainable and transparent processes do much to set the benchmark, research is key in powering the industry forward.
+We believe CBD should always be effective, safe to consume and easy to get your hands on, and that’s why we’ve made it our mission to revolutionise the European CBD industry.
+This can only be done from the grassroots up, and while our responsible, sustainable and transparent processes set the benchmark, research is key in powering the industry forward.

-Working closely with Dragonfly and our cultivation methods, The Melabis Project strives to bring cannabis to the forefront of technological innovation.
-Melabis harnesses big data on our agricultural process to create unique insights into optimum growing environments.
-The end goal is a legal cannabis consumption ecosystem that promotes knowledge collation, transparency and accessibility.
+The Melabis Project aims to bring Cannabis to the forefront of technological innovation.
+More specifically, it harnesses big data on our agricultural process to create unique insights into optimum growing environments.
+Melabis’ end goal is to create a legal cannabis consumption ecosystem that promotes knowledge collation, transparency and accessibility.
 This means that in the future, you’ll be able to identify exactly which plant your DragonflyCBD extract originated from.

 Dragonfly Biosciences is a proud member of the EIHA.
-Founded in 2005, its primary aim is connecting hemp cultivators on the continent and fostering a dialogue on European hemp policy and regulation.
-The organisation has a rigorous application process and only accepts those cultivators who comply with their exacting standards.
-By collaborating with other prominent hemp organisations within the Association, Dragonfly continues to work towards a more responsible and sustainable Cannabis industry in Europe.
+Founded in 2005, its primary aim is connecting hemp cultivators in Europe and fostering a dialogue on hemp policy and regulation.
+The organisation has a rigorous application process and only accepts those cultivators who comply with its exacting standards.
+We collaborate with other prominent hemp organisations within the Association to work towards a more responsible and sustainable Cannabis industry in Europe.